IH

 The Trigger: The Banu Bakr Incident

-The treaty was broken not by the Muslims but by the Quraysh.
-The Banu Bakr tribe, allied with Mecca, attacked the Banu Khuza'ah, who were allied with the Muslims, in a night raid near Mecca.
+attacked the Banu Khuza'ah, who were allied with the Muslims, in a night raid near Mecca.
 Meccan warriors reportedly participated in the attack, providing weapons and fighting alongside the Banu Bakr.
-Several members of the Banu Khuza'ah were killed, including some who had taken refuge in the sacred precincts -- a violation of the sanctity of the Haram as well as of the treaty.
+Several members of the Banu Khuza'ah were killed, including some who had taken refuge in the sacred precincts — a violation of the sanctity of the Haram as well as of the treaty.

-A delegation from the Banu Khuza'ah traveled to Medina to report the attack and appeal for the Prophet's protection.
-The Quraysh, recognizing the gravity of what had happened, sent Abu Sufyan to Medina to renew the treaty and prevent a military response.
+A delegation from the Banu Khuza'ah traveled to Medina tizing the gravity of what had happened, sent Abu Sufyan — their most prominent leader — to Medina to renew the treaty and prevent a military response.
 Abu Sufyan met with the Prophet, with Abu Bakr, with Umar ibn al-Khattab, and with his own daughter Umm Habiba (who was one of the Prophet's wives) and found no one willing to intercede.
 He returned to Mecca having accomplished nothing.

-The Prophet began preparations for a major military expedition, keeping the destination secret.
-He sent word to allied tribes to join the Muslim force in Medina and ordered the community to prepare for a significant campaign.
+The Prophet began preparations for a majs to join the Muslim force in Medina and ordered the community to prepare for a significant campaign.
 The secrecy was deliberate: a surprise approach would give the Meccans no time to organize resistance and would minimize the likelihood of bloodshed.

 The March and the Approach

-The Muslim army that assembled in Medina numbered approximately ten thousand -- the largest force the community had ever fielded.
-It included the Muhajirun (the original emigrants from Mecca), the Ansar (the Medinan supporters), and warriors from the allied tribes of Arabia.
+The Muslim army that assemband warriors from the allied tribes of Arabia.
 The army set out in Ramadan, the holy month of fasting, and the Prophet initially fasted during the march before breaking his fast to maintain his strength for the demands of leadership.

 The army traveled toward Mecca along the main route, making no attempt at concealment once they were close to the city.
 At Marr az-Zahran, a valley a short distance from Mecca, the army camped for the night.
-Each contingent lit fires, and the valley was illuminated by thousands of flames -- a deliberate display of strength intended to impress upon the Meccans the scale of the force they faced.
+Each contingent lit fires, and tof flames — a deliberate display of strength intended to impress upon the Meccans the scale of the force they faced.

-Abu Sufyan, who had gone out to assess the situation, encountered Abbas ibn Abd al-Muttalib, the Prophet's uncle, who was riding out from the Muslim camp.
-Abbas persuaded Abu Sufyan to come with him to meet the Prophet under his protection.
-The encounter between Abu Sufyan and the Prophet, as recorded in the early sources, was direct: the Prophet asked whether the time had not come for Abu Sufyan to acknowledge that there was no god but God and that Muhammad was His messenger.
+Abu Sufyan, who had gone out to acknowledge that there was no god but God and that Muhammad was His messenger.
 Abu Sufyan, faced with the evidence of ten thousand warriors camped in the valley below, accepted Islam.

 The Entry into Mecca

-The Muslim army entered Mecca from four directions simultaneously on the 20th of Ramadan, 8 AH.
-Three of the four columns entered without resistance.
-The fourth, commanded by Khalid ibn al-Walid, encountered armed opposition from a group in the southern approaches to the city.
-A brief skirmish followed in which a small number of men on both sides were killed before the resistance collapsed.
+The Muslim army entered Mecca from four dirf men on both sides were killed before the resistance collapsed.
 The Prophet, when informed of the fighting, expressed regret that blood had been shed and instructed that the fighting cease.

-The Prophet entered Mecca on his camel, his head bowed in an attitude that the sources describe as humility and gratitude.
-He proceeded to the Sacred Mosque and the Kaaba, performing the ritual circumambulation (tawaf) of the ancient sanctuary.
-The Kaaba at this time housed approximately 360 idols representing the deities of the various Arabian tribes -- objects that had accumulated over generations as the Quraysh had made Mecca a center of pan-Arabian pilgrimage.
+The Prophet entered Mecca on his camel, his hees of the various Arabian tribes — objects that had accumulated over generations as the Quraysh had made Mecca a center of pan-Arabian pilgrimage.
 The Prophet went around the Kaaba touching each idol with a staff, and they fell.
 He recited the Quranic verse: "Truth has come, and falsehood has departed.
 Indeed, falsehood is ever bound to depart."
 (Quran 17:81)

-The interior of the Kaaba was also cleared of images, including a painting of Abraham and Ishmael that the sources describe as depicting them with divining arrows -- a practice the Prophet said they had never engaged in.
+g arrows — a practice the Prophet said they had never engaged in.
 The Kaaba was restored to what the Islamic tradition understood as its original purpose: a house of pure monotheistic worship, built by Abraham and his son Ishmael as a sanctuary dedicated to the one God.

 The General Amnesty

-Standing at the door of the Kaaba, the Prophet addressed the assembled Meccans.
-The early sources record his words: he asked what they expected him to do with them, and they replied that they expected good, as he was a noble brother and the son of a noble brother.
-He declared: "Go, for you are free" (itlaqu, antum al-tulaqa) -- a phrase that became one of the most celebrated in Islamic tradition, signifying the grant of unconditional freedom to a conquered people.
+Standing at the door of the Kaaba, the noble brother and the son of a noble brother.
+He declared: "Go, for you are free" (itlaqu, antum al-tulaqa) — a phrase that became one of the most celebrated in Islamic tradition, signifying the grant of unconditional freedom to a conquered people.

-The general amnesty was remarkable in the context of seventh-century Arabian warfare, where the defeat of a tribe typically meant the enslavement of its members or their subjugation as clients.
-The Meccans had persecuted the early Muslim community, driven them from their homes, killed their members, and fought multiple wars against them.
-The grant of amnesty without conditions -- no executions, no confiscation of property, no forced conversions, no collective punishment -- was a deliberate departure from the norms of the time.
+m from their homes, killed their members, and fought multiple wars against them.
+The grant of amnesty without conditions — no executions, no confiscation of property, no forced conversions, no collective punishment — was a deliberate departure from the norms of the time.

 The Year of Delegations

-The conquest of Mecca transformed the political landscape of Arabia with a speed that surprised even those who had participated in it.
-The Quraysh's control of the Kaaba had given them a unique religious and commercial authority over the Arabian tribes, and their submission to the Prophet removed the last major center of resistance to Islam.
+The conquest of Mecca transformed the political landscape of Arabia with a speed that surprised even thocenter of resistance to Islam.
 In the months and years that followed, tribal delegations from across the peninsula traveled to Medina to acknowledge the Prophet's authority and embrace Islam.

-The ninth year of the Hijra (630-631 CE) became known as 'Am al-Wufud -- the Year of Delegations.
-Tribes that had maintained their independence or allied with the Quraysh now sent representatives to Medina.
-The process was largely peaceful: the Prophet received the delegations, accepted their acknowledgment of Islam, and sent teachers back with them to instruct their communities in the faith and its practices.
-By the time of the Prophet's death in 632 CE, the Arabian Peninsula had been substantially unified under Islamic authority -- a political transformation of extraordinary speed that would have been impossible without the conquest of Mecca.
+The ninth year of the Hijsent teachers back with them to instruct their communities in the faith and its practices.
+By the time of the Prophet's death in 632 CE, the Arabian Peninsula had been substantially unified under Islamic authority — a political transformation of extraordinary speed that would have been impossible without the conquest of Mecca.

 Political and Religious Significance

-The conquest of Mecca had consequences that extended far beyond the immediate military and political situation.
-The Kaaba, now cleared of its idols and restored to monotheistic worship, became the spiritual center of the Islamic world -- the direction toward which Muslims pray five times daily, the destination of the annual Hajj pilgrimage that the Prophet would lead in his final year.
+The conquest of Mecca had consequenc idols and restored to monotheistic worship, became the spiritual center of the Islamic world — the direction toward which Muslims pray five times daily, the destination of the annual Hajj pilgrimage that the Prophet would lead in his final year.
 The city of Mecca, which had been the center of the pre-Islamic Arabian religious economy, became the center of the Islamic one.

-The conquest also demonstrated a model of political behavior that would influence the subsequent history of Islamic expansion.
-The general amnesty, the minimal use of force, the integration of former enemies into the new community -- these principles were not merely tactical choices but expressions of a political philosophy that the Prophet articulated explicitly.
+The conquest also demonstrated The general amnesty, the minimal use of force, the integration of former enemies into the new community — these principles were not merely tactical choices but expressions of a political philosophy that the Prophet articulated explicitly.
 The early Islamic conquests of Syria, Iraq, Egypt, and Persia in the decades following the Prophet's death were conducted by commanders who had participated in the conquest of Mecca and who carried its lessons with them.

-For the Islamic tradition, the conquest represents the fulfillment of a divine promise made to the Prophet and his community during the years of persecution and exile.
-The Quran's description of the Treaty of Hudaybiyyah as a "clear opening" -- which had seemed paradoxical at the time -- was vindicated by the events of 630 CE.
+he fulfillment of a divine promise made to the Prophet and his community during the years of persecution and exile.
+The Quran's description of the Treaty of Hudaybiyyah as a "clear opening" — which had seemed paradoxical at the time — was vindicated by the events of 630 CE.
 The community that had been driven from Mecca returned not as conquerors seeking revenge but as the bearers of a message that, in the Prophet's understanding, belonged to all of humanity.

 Legacy